Community-Based Learning

 Johns Hopkins University encourages undergraduate students to foster and embrace a sense of civic engagement and social responsibility during their career at Hopkins.
-To accomplish this, the Center for Social Concern’s goal is to support Community-Based Learning (CBL), expand community engagement, and increase academic learning through real world enriching experiences.
-Whether you are a JHU faculty or student, read more below about how to get involved with CBL.
+To accomplish this, the Center for Social Concern’s goal is to support CBL, expand community engagement, and increase academic learning through real world enriching experiences.

 Have questions or want to get involved in CBL?
 Contact volunteer@jhu.edu.